yam-ai/yamflow-doc/modeling.rst

 the ML model is programmed as training and inference applications.
 This activity may require various system development and infrastructure skills
-(e.g., Web API development, container packaging) and is thus often performed by the data engineer or software engineer.
+(e.g., web API development, cloud programming, container orchestration) and is thus often performed by the data engineer or software engineer.